wajahatkarim3/EasyFlipViewPager/README.md

 // Otherwise card will also scale like in Gallery demo.
 By default, its true. cardFlipPageTransformer.setScalable(false);

-// Assign the page transformer to the ViewPager. myViewPager2.setPageTransformer(true, cardFlipPageTransformer);
+// Assign the page transformer to the ViewPager2. myViewPager2.setPageTransformer(cardFlipPageTransformer);
 ```

 ### 📄 Book Flip Example